patrick-crawford/WebProgrammingToolsAndFrameworks/docs/Web-Server-Introduction/simple-web-server-using-expressjs.md

 Here, we have used ["express.static()"](https://expressjs.com/en/api.html#express.static) - a built-in [middleware](https://expressjs.com/en/guide/using-middleware.html#middleware.application) function (explained later in these notes) to mark the "public" directory as static.
 With this code in place, whenever a request is sent to our server, Express will first check to see if the requested resource exists in the "public" folder, before checking our other routes.

-## Public Hosting (Cyclic)
+## Public Hosting (Vercel)

-As a final exercise, review the documentation on ["Getting Started with Cyclic"](/Resources/cyclic-guide) and see if you can get the server running online!
+As a final exercise, review the documentation on ["Getting Started with Vercel"](/Resources/vercel-guide) and see if you can get the server running online!